imagej/imagej.github.io/_pages/events/conferences.md

 section: Explore:Events
 ---

-The core ImageJ development teams and greater image analysis community showcase ImageJ, its extensions, and other useful open source scientific imaging software at the bienniel *From Images to Knowledge with ImageJ and Friends* (I2K) conference.
+The core Fiji/ImageJ development teams and greater image analysis community showcase Fiji/ImageJ, its extensions, and other useful open source scientific imaging software at the bienniel *From Images to Knowledge* (I2K) conference.

 ### Future conferences